-Other local data and knowledge was obtained through the public participation program for the City's Housing Element update.
+Other local data and knowledge was obtained through the public participation program for the City's Housing Element update, as discussed in the Outreach section below and Appendix C of this Housing Element.
 Participants in the Housing Element update included affordable housing developers including People's Self Help Housing; fair housing organizations including the Rental Housing Mediation Program and Gray Panthers Network of Santa Barbara; housing advocates including Californians for Homeownership, YIMBY Law, and California Housing Defense Fund; and community-based and faith-based organizations, including family service agencies, senior programs, and health and human services; and residents.
-The City also directly worked with People's Self Help Housing, which serves the interests of lower-income households and special needs groups and has several successful lower-income housing projects in the City, to solicit comments and recommendations on housing needs, barriers to fair and affordable housing, and opportunities for development.
+The City also directly worked with People's Self Help Housing, which serves the interests of lower-income households and special needs groups and has several successful lower-income housing projects in the City, to solicit comments and recommendations on housing needs, barriers to fair and affordable housing, and http://countyofsb.org/uploadedFiles/housing/Content/Affordable\Housing/ 2020%20Analysis%20of%20Impediments%20to%20Fair%20Housing%20Choice.pdf opportunities for development.
 (See email from People's Self Help Housing in Appendix C, pages C-52 to 53.)
 Comments received and how those comments were incorporated into the Housing Element are detailed in Appendix C of this Housing Element.
 Further discussion of outreach efforts is provided in the Outreach section below.